achinhchin/Neovim-setup/readme.md

 ```

 2. Install language servers in Coc
-Type this in "*Normal Mode*" in Vim.
+Type this in "*Normal node*" in Vim.
 ```
 :CocInstall coc-html
 :CocInstall coc-json